Unlicensed assistive personnel: Certified nursing assistant (CNA)

-The CNA program is an excellent way to advance a career in healthcare.
-Many schools will require a student to have their CNA certificate to go on to other programs, including those who wish to become Licensed Practical Nurses (LPN) or a Registered Nurse (RN).
-The CNA course is a great way for a student to understand the basics of nursing and deciding whether or not to move onto more advanced nursing practice.
+CNA certification requirements vary by state.
+The requirements generally include taking an accredited CNA course, passing the state's CNA written and practical exams, registering as a CNA within the state, and acquiring a minimum number of hours of supervised on-duty experience.

-Once these requirements are completed, the person will be certified in their state.
-Moving to a different state requires recertification in the new state unless both states use the NNAAP standard.
+Moving to a different state requires recertification in the new state unless both states use the National Nurse Aide Assessment Program (NNAAP) standard.
 In that case, the new state accepts previous NNAAP test scores and allows registration.
 These certification exams are distributed by the state.
 Classes to study for these exams are provided by the American Red Cross as well as other providers.
 The Red Cross courses encompass everything in the state exams, from communication to health terms to sensitivity.

 In the United States, CNAs must work a minimum number of hours every two years as specified by the state and have no records of abuse or neglect to keep their certification.
 Each state also has its own mandatory continuing education hours that CNAs must fulfill.

-Similar titles in the United Kingdom and elsewhere include healthcare assistant, healthcare support worker, or clinical support worker.
+Similar titles in the United Kingdom and elsewhere include healthcare assistant (HCA), healthcare support worker, or clinical support worker.
 These providers usually work in hospitals or community settings under the guidance of a qualified healthcare professional.

 In the United Kingdom, the Care Certificate was introduced in April 2015, following the Cavendish Review of April 2013 into standards of care among health care assistants and support workers in the NHS and social care settings.

-The purpose of the Care Certificate is to address inconsistencies in training and competencies in the workforce so that all staff have the same introductory skills, knowledge and behaviours to provide safe, high quality and compassionate care of the highest standards.
+The purpose of the Care Certificate is to "address inconsistencies in training and competencies in the workforce so that all staff have the same introductory skills, knowledge and behaviours to provide safe, high quality and compassionate care of the highest standards".
 The Care Certificate was jointly developed by Skills for Health, Health Education England and Skills for Care.